malwoodd/malwoodd/README.md

 </p>

 - 🇨🇦  I'm a self-taught, passionate Data newbie from Canada
-- 💻  I'm an aspiring Analytics Engineer
+- 💻  I'm an aspiring Data Analyst
 - 👩🏼‍💻  Pronouns: She/Her
 - 📊  I’m currently working on upskilling my SQL proficiency and creating visualizations in Tableau
 - 🧠  I’m looking to collaborate with other Data enthusiasts!